 A side note is that most people with food allergies also may have pyrrole disorder.

 Wheat allergies may be accompanied by Celiac Disease (damage to the intestinal mucosa).
 This results in malabsorption of nutrients such as Zinc and B6 among others.

 Some symptoms of being intolerant to bread include:

 Mood and behavior changes

 The offending element that attributes to Celiac Disease is gluten.
-Gluten is a protein found in wheat, oats, barley and rye.
-The thought is that the intestinal enzymes cannot digest gluten and accumulate toxics that irritate the intestinal wall of the stomach.
+Gluten is a protein found in wheat, oats, barley, and rye.
+The thought is that the intestinal enzymes cannot digest gluten and accumulate toxins that irritate the intestinal wall of the stomach.
 This causes indigestion and malabsorption of nutrients.

-Elimination diets can provide relief of symtpoms in most cases of Celiac Disease as well as any type of Food or cerebral allergy.
+Elimination diets can provide relief of symptoms in most cases of Celiac Disease as well as any type of Food or cerebral allergy.

 One of the easiest ways to determine your food allergies/sensitivities is to get tested, you can get tested at mytelemedicine.com they are available 24/7 online.